Lorena Martín

 Lorena Martín (born 22 October 1996) is a Spanish runner who specializes in the 800 metres.

 In the 800 metres at the 2022 World Athletics Indoor Championships, she qualified for the final by .002 seconds.
 In the final, she finished 8th.
 She qualified for these Championships as Spanish national champion.
 This was her first major international championship.

+Martín competed in the NCAA for the Northern Illinois Huskies track and field team, where she was the 2017 Mid-American Conference outdoor champion over 800 m.
+She qualified for the 2017 NCAA West preliminary in the 800 m but did not advance to the NCAA Division I Women's Outdoor Track and Field Championships.